GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation: Introduction

-Motivated by the success of textual chain-of-thought, we avoid image editing and explicit coordinates by expressing auxiliary-line constructions in text and verifying them against the diagram.
+Given that accurate auxiliary lines are crucial for the correctness of the solution, the key question is how to obtain them reliably.
+A seemingly straightforward solution is to explicitly construct them on the diagram.
+Indeed, several representative methods, such as Visual Sketchpad~\citep{Visual_Sketchpad}, V-Thinker~\citep{v-thinker}, and CodePlot-CoT~\citep{CodePlot-CoT}, follow a unified paradigm in which the model generates Python-based drawing code to render intermediate diagrams that are then fed back into the reasoning process.
+Despite its conceptual simplicity, this code-driven visual construction paradigm exhibits inherent limitations in solid geometry.
+It critically relies on precise coordinate information and highly accurate code generation, and becomes particularly fragile when auxiliary lines involve cross-plane relations or skew structures, where minor rendering inaccuracies can distort spatial constraints and mislead reasoning.
+Our empirical results corroborate this limitation, \textbf{showing that explicitly rendered auxiliary-line diagrams underperform text-based auxiliary-line formulations} (See Table~\ref{tb:overall_evaluation2}).

+In light of these observations, we adopt a simpler and more stable formulation by representing auxiliary-line constructions as structured textual descriptions.
 Our main idea is to design a \textbf{cross-modal reward model} that measures the consistency between a generated textual auxiliary-line description for the original diagram and a ground-truth auxiliary-line diagram.
 The reward is computed by jointly encoding the original diagram and the generated auxiliary-line description, and then comparing this pair with the ground-truth auxiliary-line diagram, providing geometry-aware supervision without requiring coordinate assumptions or image manipulation.
 Building on this reward signal, we train a policy model using Group Relative Policy Optimization (GRPO) to obtain geometry-consistent, generalizable constructions.
-Training follows a two-stage paradigm inspired by recent progress in reinforcement learning (RL) for reasoning (e.g., DeepSeek-R1~\citep{deepseekr1}): supervised fine tuning (SFT) for cold start, followed by GRPO-based RL to further elicit structured reasoning and strengthen diagram-text alignment.
-We instantiate the framework as GeoVLMath (3B/7B), a vision-language model tailored to auxiliary-line-based geometric reasoning.
+Training follows a two-stage paradigm inspired by recent progress in reinforcement learning (RL) for reasoning (e.g., DeepSeek-R1~\citep{deepseekr1}): supervised fine-tuning (SFT) for cold start, followed by GRPO-based RL to further elicit structured reasoning and strengthen diagram-text alignment.
+We instantiate the framework as GeoVLMath, a vision-language model tailored to auxiliary-line-based geometric reasoning.
 Through the cross-modal supervision, GeoVLMath achieves strong alignment between text and geometric structure, enabling faithful reasoning on complex diagrams.